 - Sri Malook Pith Gopal Ashram

-Odisha’s Puri is a stunning historic city.
-The Lord Jagannath Temple, the seashore, the Pattachitra painters, the sand sculptures and the lovely applique handicrafts are all well-known attractions.
-Allow three to four days to see all of Puri’s notable sites.
+Odisha’s Puri is a lovely historic city.
+The Lord Jagannath Temple, the seashore, the Pattachitra painters, and the lovely handicrafts are all well-known attractions.
+Allow three to four days to see all of Puri’s famous places.

 At Puri, there are excellent communication and lodging options.
 We hope this quick guide to Jagannath Puri will assist you in efficiently planning your trip.